ferdinandfrank/vue-forms/docs/index.md

 #### Properties:
 This component inherits all of the shared properties listed above as well as the following:

-- **value:** The predefined value of the checkbox that gets submitted when the checkbox is checked.
+- **value:** The predefined value of the input.
 Overrides the mixin's prop.
     - type: Boolean,Number,String
-    - default: true
+    - default: 0

-- **checked:** States if the checkbox is initially checked.
-If checked this input will submit the component's `value` prop, otherwise `false` will be submitted.
+- **checkedValue:** The value to submit when the checkbox is checked, otherwise `0` will be submitted.
-    - type: Boolean
+    - type: Boolean,Number,String
-    - default: false
+    - default: 1

 ### FormSwitch
 Represents a checkbox in the style of an iOS switch.